MaryAnneLee/zero-waste-design/README.md

 ###  Acknowledgments

 A special thanks to peolpe that helped me complete my first portfolio project!
-- Martina , my Code institute mentor
+- Martina Terlevic, my Code institute mentor.
+- Paul Thomas O'Riordan for helping out with questions in our Slack class channel.
-- Kera , for all the information about the Readme-file.
+- Kera Cudmore, for all the information about the Readme-file.
 - Oisin, at the Code institute tutor team for helping me out with responsive issues.